Bielzin12736437/zig-cross-compile-action/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues via email to `maintainer@example.com` or open a GitHub Issue with the label `security`.
+Please report security issues via email to `info@logvault.eu` or open a GitHub Issue with the label `security`.

 We take all security reports seriously and will investigate and respond.